Fine-Grained Motion Compression and Selective Temporal Fusion for Neural B-Frame Video Coding: Abstract

 \section{Abstract}

 With the remarkable progress in neural P-frame video coding, neural B-frame coding has recently emerged as a critical research direction.
 However, most existing neural B-frame codecs directly adopt P-frame coding tools without adequately addressing the unique challenges of B-frame compression, leading to suboptimal performance.
 To bridge this gap, we propose novel enhancements for motion compression and temporal fusion for neural B-frame coding.
 First, we design a fine-grained motion compression method.
 This method incorporates an interactive dual-branch motion auto-encoder with per-branch adaptive quantization steps, which enables fine-grained compression of bi-directional motion vectors while accommodating their asymmetric bitrate allocation and reconstruction quality requirements.
 Furthermore, this method involves an interactive motion entropy model that exploits correlations between bi-directional motion latent representations by interactively leveraging partitioned latent segments as directional priors.
 Second, we propose a selective temporal fusion method that predicts bi-directional fusion weights to achieve discriminative utilization of bi-directional multi-scale temporal contexts with varying qualities.
 Additionally, this method introduces a hyperprior-based implicit alignment mechanism for contextual entropy modeling.
 By treating the hyperprior as a surrogate for the contextual latent representation, this mechanism implicitly mitigates the misalignment in the fused bi-directional temporal priors.
-Extensive experiments demonstrate that our proposed codec outperforms state-of-the-art neural B-frame codecs and achieves comparable or even superior compression performance to the H.266/VVC reference software under random-access configurations.
+Extensive experiments demonstrate that our proposed codec achieves an average BD-rate reduction of approximately 10\% compared to the state-of-the-art neural B-frame codec, DCVC-B, and delivers comparable or even superior compression performance to the H.266/VVC reference software under random-access configurations.